mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### THE MILITARY

 The Tap-a-wewaka-atapas (Guardians of Order) serve as the observational and enforcement arm of the Grand Council of Crèches and holds great power over crèches and worlds despite having no official Imperial sanction.
 The Guardians of Order are the protectors and wardens of Bwap-dominated planets, acting first and foremost as a military defence force.
-When the Atapas- atta-wapawab requires information or enforcement of a decision, it is the Tap-a-wewaka-atapas that takes that direction and transforms it into reality.
+When the Atapas-atta-wapawab requires information or enforcement of a decision, it is the Tap-a-wewaka-atapas that takes that direction and transforms it into reality.

 The Guardians of Order are not broken up into separate services, although they are given individual training.
 So, the Guardians of Order contain navy, army, marine, police and emergency forces in a unified arm.